 Crunches – 2×15

 Neck plate raises and bridges

-Note: add 2 days a week of GPP, cardio, dynamic mobility, stretching to this and you will be looking at becoming the total package!
+Note: add 2 days a week of cardio (skipping, sprints, running stairs etc), dynamic mobility, static stretching to this and you will be on your way becoming the total package!